Dietician Toby Amidor dishes up tips on integrating healthier eating habits and offers insight on the relationship

 Rosie: It also appears how well we sleep may influence what we eat, by working on both cravings and willpower.
 When it comes to eating healthy, do you find that sleep plays an important role in success?

 Toby: Absolutely.
 When someone is trying to eat healthily and does not get enough sleep, their capacity for making sound decisions are compromised.
 They tend to choose more comfort foods, or whatever foods make them feel better or are easy to get to.

 Rosie: If you were planning the ideal menu for restful sleep, which elements would you consider most important?

 - Have a light snack before bed if you haven’t eaten in at least 5 hours.

-- Include a calcium-rich food (like yogurt or a warm glass of milk) or carbohydrate-rich foods (like whole grain crackers or an apple) which promote the effects of tryptophan, an amino acid that helps promote sleep.
+- Include calcium-rich food (like yogurt or a warm glass of milk) or carbohydrate-rich foods (like whole-grain crackers or an apple) which promote the effects of tryptophan, an amino acid that helps promote sleep.